OmarGai96/RVC_project/RVC_Oses/implementation.md

 Brushes’ speed changes based on characteristics of the surface.
 An increase in speed may be caused by a dirtier floor or a different kind of surface (i.e. a rug).
 This demands more power to reach a more efficient cleaning.
 On the other hand, when there is a decrease in speed, we need less energy, or we can set a medium value. <br>
 If this task receives a mail from Task2 (the robot is going back to charging station), it turns off the brushes, because not needed.

+## Additional task: TSystem
+This task simulates the behavior of the internal system for example battery discharge simulation.
+It is responsible of turn off the system (detach all the other tasks) when battery is totally low or the robot is back to the charging station.

 ## Tasks properties

 In the following table are reported the main properties of the tasks.
 Note that Hard R.T. means that the task is Hard Real Time, so missing its